PopaGeorgianVictor/PORTOFOLIO/README.md

  * we can change the value of a variable multiple times in our code
  * while we assign a value to the variables, if it is the same value, we can do this in one line
  * variables can be overwritten
+ * data types are properties of variables, functions or methods that instruct the system about the stored value (for variables) or the returned result (for functions and    methods)
+ *

  <picture>
  <img alt="Step By Step Toward The Goal"  src="https://i.postimg.cc/cLdPZyfW/Screenshot-1.png">